Protect the Hive: COVID 19 Resources at the Student Health Center

 Schedule an Appointment

-We encourage an appointment to best make use of students’ time.
-Please call the Student Health Center for an appointment at 269-337-7200, visit us in Hicks Center, or schedule online using your MyChart app or by logging into your Bronson MyChart online.
+Please call the Student Health Center to be screened for an appointment at 269-337-7200.
+Be sure that your MyChart is active.
 To provide the best quality healthcare, appointments can last 20-45 minutes, please plan accordingly.
 If you cannot keep your appointment, cancel the appointment as soon as possible so that another student may be seen.
 Failure to keep an appointment without prior notification may result in a charge to your student account.